-My magazine has certainly come a long way since 24 July 2009.
+My magazine has undoubtedly come a long way since 24 July 2009.
 Back then, my husband Tom and I bootstrapped the site and used the skills we had to get up and running.
 It was a little hobby.
 A passionate side venture, running alongside my PR business.

 But all that has changed.
 Today, over 700,000 people from all over the world read Creative Boom every month with over 230,000 followers on social media.
 We've attracted advertisers as big as WeWork, Squarespace and Adobe.
-As a result, Creative Boom is now my main venture.
+As a result, Creative Boom is now my leading venture.

 More importantly, I've been able to support thousands of emerging and established artists, designers, illustrators, photographers, animators and filmmakers – the very people I've always wanted to celebrate.
 It's been epic.